MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/arm-quota-readme.md

 ### Create and authenticate a `AzureQuotaExtensionAPI`

-To create a client object to access the AzureQuotaExtensionApi API, you will need the `endpoint` of your AzureQuotaExtensionApi resource and a `credential`.
-The AzureQuotaExtensionApi client can use Azure Active Directory credentials to authenticate.
+To create a client object to access the AzureQuotaExtensionAPI API, you will need the `endpoint` of your AzureQuotaExtensionAPI resource and a `credential`.
+The AzureQuotaExtensionAPI client can use Azure Active Directory credentials to authenticate.
-You can find the endpoint for your AzureQuotaExtensionApi resource in the [Azure Portal][azure_portal].
+You can find the endpoint for your AzureQuotaExtensionAPI resource in the [Azure Portal][azure_portal].

-You can authenticate with Azure Active Directory using a credential from the [@azure/identity][azure_identity] library or [an existing AAD Token](https://github.com/Azure/azure-sdk-for-js/blob/@azure/arm-quota_1.1.0/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-with-a-pre-fetched-access-token).
+You can authenticate with Azure Active Directory using a credential from the [@azure/identity][azure_identity] library or [an existing AAD Token](https://github.com/Azure/azure-sdk-for-js/blob/@azure/arm-quota_2.0.0/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-with-a-pre-fetched-access-token).

 To use the [DefaultAzureCredential][defaultazurecredential] provider shown below, or other credential providers provided with the Azure SDK, please install the `@azure/identity` package: